vangel76/HybridScorer/README.md

 ## Architecture

-The repository consists of two main Python scripts, each providing a web-based UI for image evaluation:
+The repository consists of three main Python scripts, each providing a web-based UI for image evaluation:

 1.  **`imagereward.py`**: An interactive tool for **aesthetic scoring** of images.
 2.  **`promptmatch.py`**: An interactive tool for **semantic content matching** using CLIP models.
+3.  **`hybrid_selector.py`**: A combined app that lets you switch between both scoring methods in one interface.

-Both applications are built with [Gradio](https://www.gradio.app/) and use PyTorch for model inference.
+All three applications are built with [Gradio](https://www.gradio.app/) and use PyTorch for model inference.
 They are designed to be run as standalone scripts.
 Set up a local Python 3.12 virtual environment named `venv312` before running them.

 ### `imagereward.py` - Aesthetic Scorer